ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

   minutes longer to startup the C-Chain for the first restart.
 - Fixed bug in base fee estimation API that impacted custom defined networks.
 - Decreased minimum transaction re-gossiping interval from 1s to 500ms.
-- Removed websocket handler from the static vm APIs.
+- Removed websocket handler from the static VM APIs.

 **Database**